JKurzer/Artillery/README.md

 ## Design
 This plugin has five main design goals:
 - All data is managed through Data-Driven Gameplay Elements or configs.
-See https://dev.epicgames.com/documentation/en-us/unreal-engine/data-driven-gameplay-elements-in-unreal-engine?application_version=5.4 for more.
 - Abilities are kept small and atomic, intended for use by composition rather than as monolithic abilities.
 - Map simply and elegantly to designs that could be found in ANY OR ALL OF: borderlands 2, Vampire Survivors, Destiny 2.
 - Cleanly express weapon-centric design patterns AND character-centric design patterns.
 When picking, prefer weapons.